KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/alpha_mask_keying/rotoscoping.rst

 By default, the inside of the region you created is transparent (the video track underneath is visible).
 Use the :guilabel:`Invert` checkbox to make the outside of the region transparent.

 .. note:: The Rotoscope effect can be keyframed.
 In contrast to other effects, keyframes not only can be created individually on the keyframe ruler\ [4]_ but are created automatically whenever the region is changed (nodes added, deleted or moved; curves created or changed; region moved).
 It is therefore important to create the rotoscope region on the very first frame of the clip.

+   More information about auto-keyframing can be found in the :ref:`effects-working_auto_keyframes` section.

 .. rubric:: Using Keyframes to Make the Region Follow the Action